IztokD/MSSegregation-package/README.md

 # MSSegregation-package
 This software package is intended to perform segregation analysis in digital images.
 Although primarily developed for microscopy of mixed species biofilm, it can be applied whenever the quantification of segregation level or mixing efficiency of two components is required and digital images of such a binary system can be obtained.
-The package is composed of three scripts written in ImageJ macro code:
+The package is composed of three scripts written in ImageJ macro code given in folder MSS_segration_package_software:

 1. Convert_to_bin_ver1.3.ijm  ---> Splitting the depicted two-components mixtures in digital image (or stack) into two binary digital images, where each image represents one component